astroufsc/chimera/docs/site/plugins.rst

 * chimera-headers_: Template plugin to modify FITS header keywords. *Advanced use*

-* chimera-pverify: Verify the telescope pointing accuracy easily. *On the main chimera package*
+* chimera-pverify_: Verify the telescope pointing accuracy easily.

 * chimera-skyflat_: Wakes the telescope at the right time and make the exposure time calculations to make automatic sky-flatting.